 What can I bring with me to jury service?

 The jury process may require a juror to wait a considerable period of time.
-Jurors may bring appropriate reading material with them, as well as a laptop computer.
-However, they may not bring cell phones, cameras, pagers, PDA's, radios, tablets, iPads or any other electronic device.
+Jurors may bring appropriate reading material with them.
+However, they may not bring cell phones, cameras, pagers, PDA's, laptop computers, radios, tablets, iPads or any other electronic device.

 What if I'm sick or have a doctor's appointment?